 You're the song I sing at dawn, as the flock returns

-to crop the dew-wet grass; it's you in the hot noon
+to crop the dew-wet grass; you at hot noon

 and when the night is long and shadow stretches